MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-languages.md

 # Languages supported by System Center - Service Manager

+This article describes the languages that System Center - Service Manager supports.

 It's assumed in this article that you're installing System Center - Service Manager on a computer where no previous version of Service Manager is installed.